 All available users will be split into groups (without their knowledge) and half of them will see the original version (the control) while the other half will see a new version (the variation).
-Once the test has reached a statistically significant sample size, the design and optimization team will investigate differences in behavior and declare a winner (or an inconclusive result if no measurable differences are obtained).
+Once the test has reached a statistically significant sample size, the design and optimization team will investigate differences in behavior and declare a winner (or an inconclusive test result if no measurable differences are obtained).

 Why is split testing important?

 Like A/B testing, split testing ensures that decisions aren’t made by gut feel or guesswork.